French submarine Ariane (Q122): Construction and commissioning

 Ordered under the 1922 naval programme, Ariane was laid down along with her sister ship Ondine at Chantiers et Ateliers Augustin Normand in Le Havre, France, on 8 February 1923 with the hull number Q122.
 She was launched on 6 August 1925.
-After fitting out, she began her builder′s trials on 15 December 1926 and her official acceptance trials on 27 July 1927.
+After fitting out, she began her builder's trials on 15 December 1926 and her official acceptance trials on 27 July 1927.
 Her final equipping and armament for service took place at Cherbourg, France, from 1 June to 3 July 1929, and she was commissioned along with her sister ship Eurydice on 1 September 1929.

 Service history

 French Navy

 In 1939, prior to the outbreak of World War II, Ariane was based at Cherbourg.
 When World War II began on 1 September 1939 with the German invasion of Poland, Ariane was part of the 14th Submarine Division — a part of the 2nd Submarine Squadron in the 6th Squadron — along with her sister ships Danaé and Eurydice and the submarine Diane, based at Oran in Algeria.
 France entered the war on the side of the Allies on 3 September 1939, and subsequently Ariane took part in surveillance of the Canary Islands, where the Allies believed that German cargo ships had taken refuge at the beginning of the war and were serving as supply ships for German U-boats.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 The Battle of France ended in France's defeat and an armistice with Germany and Italy on 22 June 1940.
-When the armistice when into effect on 25 June 1940, Ariane still was based at Oran.
+When the armistice went into effect on 25 June 1940, Ariane still was based at Oran.